-On the other hand, the process of reformulating the original English clauses in LE proved to be a significant challenge.
-The difficulties were due, not only to the complexities of the original English, but also to the need to choose between alternative ways of reformulating the same English clauses.
+Other difficulties were due to the complexities of the original English, as well as to the need to choose between alternative ways of reformulating the same English clauses.
 In general, there is no unique or best way to express a text in LE, in the same way that there is no unique or best way to write an English text or a computer program.
 Moreover, there is no significant corpus of LE examples to serve as a guide to writing style.

-Nonetheless, as Genesereth [2015] has claimed "the most popular approach to building Computational Law systems today is based on Computational Logic", which is logic programming by another name.
+Nonetheless, as Genesereth (2015) has claimed "the most popular approach to building Computational Law systems today is based on Computational Logic", which is logic programming by another name.
 This widespread use of LP for building legal applications suggests a two-pronged, bidirectional strategy for implementing legal texts in LE: working directly from the legal text into LE, as we have done in this paper, and working indirectly from the legal text into an LP language such as Prolog or ASP, followed by translation from the LP language into LE.
 Each direction can provide guidance for the other.
+Moreover, no matter whether the implementation in LE proceeds directly from the original legal text or indirectly via an LP language, the implementation can be facilitated by providing writers with the kinds of authoring tools that come with related systems such as ACE, PENG, Blaux, Lexon and Oracle Intelligent Advisor.